|

 This document contains rules and guidelines intended for use

-by the editors of the Getty Vocabulary Program using the in-house
+by contributors and the editors of the Getty Vocabulary Program.
+Implementers of the

 |